IuliiaKonovalova/madlib_with_python/README.md

 - [NLTK Package](https://www.nltk.org/) was used in order to be able to work with pattern package.
 - [Pattern Package](https://stackabuse.com/python-for-nlp-introduction-to-the-pattern-library/) was used to pluralize nouns where it is needed.
-- [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/) was used to implement menu.
+- [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/) was used to implement the menu.
 - [Colorama](https://pypi.org/project/colorama/) was used to add colors and styles to the project.

 #### Other tools: